Bishnukharel/bc-summer-project-code-2019/ASSIGNMENT.md

 # Business College Helsinki - WordPress Summer Project Learning Week 2019

-## Assignment - OOP1
+## Assignment - OOP2

-Create an event class that contains the following properties:

-- a start date
-- an end date
-- a name

-Create a getter and setter for each property.
+Implement the EventInterface with the Event class.

 Create some dummy events in `web/public/index.php` and print their information in a `<ul>` HTML element.
+Use different time formatting for each event.
+For example one could print out the date in ISO 8601 format and another could print out a Finnish time format (dd.mm.yyyy HH:MM).